By Elizabeth Schmuhl

 I’ve been using the following exercise to help me write a text about my relationship to movement as a dancer throughout my life and it’s been an invaluable way for me to begin to excavate this topic and shape my writing into a book.

 1. Select five to ten images of objects

 They can be photographs you've taken, images you find online, or, if you like to draw or paint, create your own original pieces.

-The captions should be 2-4 sentences in length.
+The captions shoul be 2-4 sentences in length.
 If possible, try to find an emotional connection between the objects that can be explored via the captions.

-As an idea for expanding the piece, rewrite all of the captions to be separate social media posts (you can find templates online for free and edit the content).
+Tip: As an idea for expanding the piece, rewrite all of the captions to be a social media post (you can find templates online for free and edit the content).
 Include comments from other followers, number of likes, etc. to help build a complete poem/hybrid piece.